HipByte/motion-gradle/README.md

 end
 ```

-If you don’t specify the path option, the library will be searched in the vendor folder.
+If relative path is used it's relative to your Rakefile, if you don't specify a path it will search in your_app/my_lib.

 ## Tasks